Pandemic proof that virtual meetings vital for government boards, testifiers tell Legislature committee

 Even during states of emergency, elected and appointed boards need to be able to conduct the people's business, Sen. Mike Flood of Norfolk told the Legislature's Government, Military and Veterans Affairs Committee on Wednesday.

-The executive order lifted last summer even as the pandemic continued, however.
+The executive order was lifted last summer even as the pandemic continued, however.

 "This modernizes the way public bodies hold public meetings," Flood told the committee, while also setting requirements for notifying the public and allowing citizens to participate.